pauloddr/gfa-resource-api/README.md

 {
   "id": "12345",
   "title": "My New Task",
-  "description": "description of my new task", "createdOn": "..."
+  "description": "description of my new task"
 }
 ```